 Want to try this for yourself?
 I made an example PDF that you can download named attachment.pdf.
 Download it a few times, and you’ll experience what I describe in this post.

 During her final clean-up process, she became confused by the numbers in parenthesis.
 When she looked at a list of files that included single files with parenthesis, she wasn’t sure how many files there were.
-Did the single file named attachment (3).pdf mean there were three files of the same name on her Desktop?
+Did the single file name attachment (3).pdf mean there were three files of the same name on her Desktop?
 If yes, how did she delete the extras?
 Every time she trashes the file named attachment (3).pdf, the entire file is removed, not just the two duplicates.
 This process became frustrating.

 In reality, she had already deleted the duplicates.
 The (3) was simply a remnant left in the file names to indicate that at one point, there was another file named the same on her Desktop.

 Does this make sense?
-Once deleting obvious duplicates, she became confused and wondered if the files with numbers in parenthesis such as (3) meant that there were 3 copies of the file remaining on her computer.
+Once deleting obvious duplicates, she became confused and wondered if the files with numbers in parenthesis such as (3) meant that there were three copies of the file remaining on her computer.
 For the life of her, she couldn’t figure out how to delete those unintended duplicates.
 And to be clear, at this point, she had already successfully deleted all the copies; however, she didn’t know she was successful because the file names confused her.

 System default downloaded file naming